How income affects Student Allowance

 If you don’t tell us about your income we may pay you too much and you’ll have a debt to pay back.

-You can get up to $214.30 a week before tax, before it affects your Student Allowance.
+Your income can be up to $258.08 a week (before tax), before it affects your Student Allowance.

-After this the Student Allowance reduces cent for cent.
+After this, your Student Allowance reduces cent for cent.

 If you have a partner

 When you're in a recognised relationship, how much you get for a Student Allowance is based on your income and your partner's income.

 Below is a guideline for what you could get based on your income and your partner's income and other circumstances.

 |Combined weekly income before tax is:||You might be able to get between:|

 |$516.16 or less||$300 - $630 a week after tax|